Security

 pnpm run test

-You can now open the dashboard at http://localhost:8101, API on port 8102, demo on port 8103, docs on port 8104, Inbucket (e-mails) on port 8105, and Prisma Studio on port 8106.
+You can now open the dev launchpad at http://localhost:8100.
+From there, you can navigate to the dashboard at http://localhost:8101, API on port 8102, demo on port 8103, docs on port 8104, Inbucket (e-mails) on port 8105, and Prisma Studio on port 8106.
+See the dev launchpad for a list of all running services.

-Your IDE may show an error on all @stackframe/XYZ imports.
-To fix this, simply restart the TypeScript language server; for example, in VSCode you can open the command palette (Ctrl+Shift+P) and run Developer: Reload Window or TypeScript: Restart TS server.
+imports.
+To fix this, simply restart the TypeScript language server; for example, in VSCode you can open the command palette (Ctrl+Shift+P) and run Developer: Reload Window

 You can also open Prisma Studio to see the database interface and edit data directly: